8 Bedroom Interior Design Mistakes To Avoid When Designing Your Haven

 Putting all those factors together to come up with a colour that works for you and the bedroom might take more than a few paint swatches!

-Are you someone who likes a darker colour in the bedroom even if it’s on the smaller side?
-As it gives you a feeling of coziness and comfort?
-Or are you a morning person who prefers an early wake up call with a fresh and calming colour to start off your days?
+Are you someone who likes a darker colour in the bedroom, even if it’s on the smaller side?
+Giving you a feeling of coziness and comfort?
+Or are you a morning person who prefers an early wake-up call with a fresh and calming colour to start off your days?

-Of course there are ideal design rules for the bedroom interior.
-But we all know that bedrooms don’t often come in ideal sizes.
-Even though a bed is better situated in the centre of the bedroom there are rooms where that will not be the case.
-Many times, the only place for the bed to go is in to have one long side against a wall.
-If that’s the case then that’s all you can do!
+Even though a bed is better situated in the centre of the bedroom, there are rooms where you won’t be able to do that.
+Many times, the only place for the bed to go is to have one long side against a wall.
+If that’s the case, then that’s all you can do.
+You have to work around that and make the most of what you have.

 Chloe